newmo-oss/graphql-fake-server/README.md

   - `@exampleArrayInt`: Specifies an example value for a array of Int field.
   - `@exampleArrayFloat`: Specifies an example value for a array of Float field.
   - `@exampleArrayBoolean`: Specifies an example value for a array of Boolean field.
+  - `@error`: Returns the error response as an empty array.

 `graphql/schema.graphql`: